ghc-proposals/ghc-proposals/README.rst

 -  Now the shepherd proposes acceptance or rejectance, by email to the mailing list.
-Discussion among the committee ensues on the mailing list, and silence is understood as agreement with the shepherds recommendation.
+Discussion among the committee ensues on the mailing list, and silence is understood as agreement with the shepherd's recommendation.

 -  Ideally, the committee reaches consensus, as determined by the secretary or the shepherd.
 If consensus is elusive, then we vote, with the Simons